 A form is required for the revocation of consent.
 The revocation must be "publicly notarized".
 This notarization can be done in a notary's office or in a youth welfare office.
 The notarization in the Youth Welfare Office is free of charge.
 There are costs for notarization in a notary's office.

-The identity must be proven for the declaration, so that it is clear that the child is to be adopted and not someone else withdraws consent.
-A child 16 years of age or older can present their identity card.
-A child who is younger should clarify with the position where the certificate is to be taken up, how he or she can prove his identity.
+For the notarization, the identity must be proven so that it is clear that the child should be adopted and not someone else revokes the consent.
+A child who is 16 years of age or older can present their identity card.
+A child who is younger should clarify with the place where the certificate is to be recorded how he can prove his identity.

-The withdrawal of consent must be publicly certified.
-This is possible in a notary's office and in a youth office.
+The revocation of consent must be publicly notarized.
+This is possible in a notary's office and in a youth welfare office.

-It is best if an appointment is agreed with the body to receive the certificate.
-Before the certificate is certified, the person who receives the certificate informs about the legal consequences of the certificate.
-An appointment is required for the registration at the Youth Office.
-The certificate will be sent to the Family Court.
-The revocation of consent will take effect as soon as the document has been received by the family court.
-If the certificate is received by the family court before the latter has finally decided on the adoption, the adoption can no longer take place.
+- The revocation of consent becomes effective as soon as the document has been received by the family court.
+If the document is received by the family court before it has finally decided on the adoption, the adoption can no longer take place.